View on GitHub

 Rendering

-Use pandoc to render Markdown to nearly any format:
+Use pandoc to render Markdown:

 pandoc -f markdown -t pdf -o NameOfDoc.pdf <source file>

-Continuous Integration and Continuous Deployment are fundamental to modern software delivery.
 Every repository should have automated testing, linting, and release management.

-Key Requirements
+Requirements

-Every Go project should have a .github/workflows/ci.yml that:
+Every Go project needs a .github/workflows/ci.yml that:

-2. Runs linting - Both golangci-lint AND namedreturns
+2. Runs linting (both golangci-lint and namedreturns)

-3. Caches dependencies - Go modules and Docker layers
+3. Caches dependencies (Go modules and Docker layers)

-4. Enforces branch protection - Tests must pass before merge
+4. Enforces branch protection (tests must pass before merge)

 Essential Makefile Targets